yongjian66/DKO_keystone_genes/README.md

 ## Step 1: Predict gene expression profile using gene assemblage
 Open `Learn_Mapping_and_Predicting_gene_profile.ipynb` and load `Ptrain.csv` as input.
 The pipeline splits the cells in Ptrain.csv into an 80/20 train–test set (80% training, 20% testing), trains the model on the training set, and outputs predicted gene expression profiles for the held-out 20% test cells.

-## Step 2: Compute the gene KO impact score
+## Step 2: Predict and compute the gene KO impact score
 Run `Predicting_KO_impact` with `Ptrain.csv` as input.
 The pipeline will:
 1. Construct **Ptest** (and **Ztest**) and a **Recorder** matrix from `Ptrain.csv`.
 2. Train the model on **Ptrain.csv**.